-In the Senior School, students are allowed to bring their own electronic device into school.
-Parents areadvised both before the start of Year 7 and as part of parental briefings during the school year to consider carefully what access to 4G/5G networks they want their child to have and to have filters set accordingly.
+Senior School students are allowed to bring their own electronic device into school.
 In Years 7 - 11 students are not allowed to access their devices without permission from a member of staff between 8.45am - 4.00pm.

 The Senior School does not allow use of electronic devices in the Dining Hall during lunch or whilst moving around the corridors.
 Mobile devices should be away and switched to silent during lessons, unless the teacher has given specific permission otherwise.
 Misuse of devices during the school day will result in the confiscation of devices.
 All students have access to appropriately filtered school Wi-Fi.
-The School also uses monitoring software (Smoothwall) which monitors student activity online and alerts the School to safeguarding concerns.
-All students sign an IT and device user agreement at the start of each academic year, which is located in their student planner.
+The School also uses monitoring software (Smoothwall and Senso) which monitors student activity online and alerts the School to safeguarding concerns.
+This does not cover individual 4G or 5G network coverage.

+All students and staff sign an IT and device user agreement at the start of each academic year.